Eypio: Early life and career

 Eypio was born to an Afghan Turkmen migrant family.
 He has been active in music industry since 2002, founded his own studio in June 2009.
 Eypio records some of his songs in his own studio but some of his works have been produced by other production companies.
 His studio provides information on rap music and rap for new rappers.
 In 2013, he changed his stage name from A.P.O. to Eypio.
 In 2013, his song "Ayrım Yok" was made into a music video.
-In 2014, new clips were mafe for his songs "Kral Çıplak" and "Ay Kızım" form the album Beton Duvar.
+In 2014, new clips were made for his songs "Kral Çıplak" and "Ay Kızım" form the album Beton Duvar.
 On 24 December 2015, the music video of his song with Burak King titled "Günah Benim" was released on YouTube, a video which has more than 230 million views.
 He later began working on his new album.
 On 17 June 2016, together with Burak King, he published a piece for the national team titled "Ay Bizim Yıldız Bizim".
 On 1 July 2016, his album Günah Benim was released.